Early Quranic manuscripts: Tübingen fragment

-In November 2014, the University of Tübingen in Germany announced that a partial Quran manuscript in their possession (Ms M a VI 165), had been carbon dated (with a confidence of 94.8%), to between 649 and 675.
+In November 2014, the University of Tübingen in Germany announced that a partial Quran manuscript in their possession (Ms M a VI 165), had been carbon dated (95.4% credible interval), to between 649 and 675.
 The manuscript is now recognised as being written in hijazi script, although in the 1930 catalogue of the collection it is classified as "Kufic", and consists of the Quranic verses 17:36, to 36:57 (and part of verse 17:35).

 Sana'a manuscript

 The Sana'a manuscript, is one of the oldest Quranic manuscripts in existence.
-It contains only three chapters.
 It was found, along with many other Quranic and non-Quranic fragments, in Yemen in 1972 during restoration of the Great Mosque of Sana'a.

+The find includes 12,000 Quranic parchment fragments.
+All of them, except 1500–2000 fragments, were assigned to 926 distinct Quranic manuscripts as of 1997.
+None is complete and many contain only a few folios apiece.
+Albrecht Noth (University of Hamburg) was the director of the project.
+Work on the ground began in 1981 and continued through the end of 1989, when the project terminated with the end of funding.
+Gerd R. Puin (University of Saarland) was the director beginning with 1981.
+His involvement came to an end in 1985, when Hans-Caspar Graf von Bothmer (University of Saarland) took over as the local director.
+Bothmer left Ṣan'ā' in the following year, but continued to run the project from Germany, traveling to the site almost every year.

 The manuscript is written on parchment, and comprises two layers of text (see palimpsest).
 The upper text conforms to the standard 'Uthmanic Quran, whereas the lower text contains many variants to the standard text.
 An edition of the lower text was published in 2012.
-A radiocarbon analysis has dated the parchment containing the lower text to before 671 AD with a 99% accuracy.
+A radiocarbon analysis has dated the parchment containing the lower text to before 671 AD with 99% probability.

 Add.
 1125

 This manuscript was acquired by University of Cambridge from Edward H. Palmer (1840-1882) and EE Tyrwhitt Drake.
 It was created before 800CE according to Corpus Coranicum.
+It contains Quran from 8:10-72 written on 4 folios.